 Next, we grouped list elements into categories and we use those to build out a table of contents.

-It makes it a little bit easier for the user and very good for SEO.
+It makes it a little bit easier for the user and is very good for SEO.
 Any time a user clicks one of those, they’ll move down on the page to exactly that section of the checklist.

 Unlike listicles, which just include a short blurb about each element, each power list element gets a detailed explanation, steps to get started, and links to more resources.